 The difference is, we want our copy to actually initiate an action or decision from the reader.
 That is the only thing that makes copywriting different.

 Let’s start with the first steps on how to learn copywriting.

 Before even beginning to write a single word, you’ll need to know a few things.

 Effective copywriting speaks to the reader.
 When someone reads copy, they should feel as though the writer relates to them.
 As a result, it’s important to realize copy will not be relatable for everyone.
 Don’t try to make your copy appeal to everyone.
 Just get to know the specific audience your copy is being written for.

 That takes us to our first step in learning copywriting:

 It’s important to research your audience.
 You may already know a bit about the audience.
-In fact, you may even be part of the audience your writing to.
+In fact, you may even be part of the audience you’re writing to.
 If this is the case, great.
 It will just be that much easier for you to relate to them.

-Let’s say your writing copy for an ad about one of those deep tissue massage guns.
+Let’s say you’re writing copy for an ad about one of those deep tissue massage guns.
 Now I know for myself, I’m kind of part of this audience because I get sore muscles.
 I’ve even considered buying one.
 I just haven’t came across the right ad that has convinced me enough.

 To relate to them, you must first know what their pains, fears, and desires are.

 A great copywriter should also know a lot about human psychology.
 I recommend reading Influence: The Psychology Of Persuasion by Robert Cialdini.